-The increase in physical environment is related to the increase in depreciation in the current year.
+The increase in physical environment is related to the increase in repair and maintenance expenses in the current year.

-The increase in culture/recreation is related to the increase in special events and management expenses in the current year.
+The decrease in culture/recreation is related to the decrease in special events and repair and maintenance expenses in the current year.